‘Josh Fight’ began online a year ago. Last weekend, a crowd of people named Josh showed up to duel with pool noodles.

 “I beat everyone!” said Little Josh in a phone interview with The Washington Post.

-ua Vinson Sr., said it was something his son will never forget.
+His father, Joshua Vinson Sr., said it was something his son will never forget.

 “We had a blast.
 Little Josh came out victorious,” Vinson Sr., who stumbled upon the event on Facebook, said.
 “He got hit a couple times, but he didn’t go down.”